Live migration: Post-copy memory migration

-Post-copy memory migration is another strategy for copying the VM's main memory outside of blackout.
-It can be used with pre-copy memory migration, as it can limit the amount of time the VM must stay paused during memory migration even if pre-copy doesn't converge on a small set of dirty pages.
+Post-copy memory migration is a strategy for transferring a VM's main memory outside of blackout.
+It can complement pre-copy by reducing pause time when pre-copy does not converge on a small set of dirty pages.

-Post-copy memory migration requires the ability for the hypervisor to intercept guest accesses to the VM's memory.
-With this capability, the hypervisor is able to resume the VM on the target host without a complete copy of the VM's memory.
-Guest accesses to pages that are not present on the target (i.e., were dirty at the end of pre-copy, if pre-copy was done) can be fetched on-demand by the hypervisor.
+It requires the hypervisor to intercept guest memory accesses, allowing the VM to resume on the target host without a complete memory copy.
+Accesses to pages not yet present on the target (e.g., pages dirtied during pre-copy) are fetched on demand by the hypervisor.

 To ensure that all dirty pages are eventually transferred, a hypervisor implementing post-copy live migration will also fetch outstanding dirty pages in the background, concurrently with on-demand fetching of dirty pages.